 While the city is most famous for its picturesque beaches and water-based activities, it’s also a great place to go hiking.
 After all, the Sierra Madre mountains are right there!

-Here’s everything you need to know about hiking Puerto Vallarta, including recommendations for guided hiking tours.
+Here’s everything you need to know about hiking in Puerto Vallarta, including recommendations for guided hiking tours.

 Did you know you can go hiking in downtown Puerto Vallarta?